Docs

 Troubleshooting

-"Failed to connect to bunker"
+"Failed to connect to bunker" or "unauthorized"

 • Check that the bunker service is running